We're here to help.

-At the sprightly age of 16 or 17, students are pulling from a limited set of life experiences for their college application essays; and every month of life lived offers new experiences and paths to maturity that could help them write more thoughtful and effective personal statements.
-Ideally, students should begin writing their essays at the tail end of their junior year or the summer before their senior year, but not before.
+At the sprightly age of 16 or 17, students are pulling from a limited set of life experiences for their college application essays.
+Every month of life lived offers new experiences and paths to maturity that could help them write more thoughtful and effective personal statements.
+Ideally, students should begin writing their essays their junior year or the summer before their senior year, but not before.

 Between the unfamiliar writing style and the pointed purpose of the admissions essay, students are bound to enter the process in a haze of confusion.
 That is, unless they take the time to familiarize themselves with the college essay writing process and purpose.
 There is plenty of information to be found on the internet related to the admissions essay.
 A preparatory video series, like College Essay Academy, which my team and I at College Essay Advisors created specifically to help students orient themselves to the admissions essay writing assignment, will help students of all ages and in any phase of the essay writing process better understand the why and how of this task.
 What makes for a successful essay topic?
 What makes an essay feel personal?
 And how much time do you need to work on any given phase of the process?
 Having the answers to these questions before you sit down to write will set a solid foundation for your approach and make the whole process will be a lot easier to navigate.